hearbenchmark/hear-preprocess/README.md

 spotty sh
 ```

-This requires the heareval Docker image, which is pre-built and
+This requires the hearpreprocess Docker image, which is pre-built and
 published on Dockerhub for your convenience.

 Please refer to `README.spotty` for more details.